What Is a Health Information Technician? A Sneak Peek at This Behind-the-Scenes Healthcare Career

-At its core, HIT is about connecting all of the moving parts of healthcare and helping them work together for a stronger, cheaper and more accurate system.
-Put simply, HIT professionals use technology to help healthcare providers improve care and lower costs.
+At its core, health information technology (HIT) is about connecting all the moving parts of healthcare and helping them work together for a stronger, cost-effective and higher quality health system.
+Put simply, health information professionals use technology to help healthcare providers improve care and lower costs.

 Where do health information technicians work?